The 10 Best Roku Games You Can Play Right Now [December 2019]

 Power-ups, bombs, points, and coins are all to be collected as you go.
 This is a fast game that demands your complete attention while playing and is much more entertaining than you might think.

+The premise of Text Twist is simple: Make as many words as possible out of a random collection of letters.
+The game itself is great fun if you want to pit your wits against the computer and test your wordsmith skills.
 You can play timed or untimed rounds and either way, you will find yourself staring at the wall thinking more often than at the screen.

 Do you know of any other great Roku games we should try?
 If so, please us about them below in the comments!